 Receivables from donors consist of claims for expenses paid on behalf of restricted projects in excess of the amount received and amounts receivable from donors towards loan interest payable.
-In 2021 amounts receivable from donors for claim for expenses paid on behalf of restricted projects amounted to USD 1,449K (2020: USD 411K).
-There are no amounts receivable towards loan interest payable in 2021 (2020: USD 2,202K).
+In 2022 amounts receivable from donors for claim for expenses paid on behalf of restricted projects amounted to USD 166K (2021: USD 1,449K).